From quantum Ore extensions to quantum tori via noncommutative UFDs

 Given a positive integer $L$, we denote by \thref{CGLind}(a) $(L)$ the validity of the statement of \thref{CGLind} for all CGL extensions $R$ of length $N \leq L$.
 Similarly, we define the statements \thref{CGLind}(b) $(L)$, \thref{CGL} $(L)$, and \thref{embed} $(L)$.
 The discussion above shows that

 The proof of \thref{CGLind} will be completed once the following implications are established:

-{\em{Proof of the implication \eqref{implication1}}}.
-We apply \thref{RtoBa} to the skew polynomial algebra $R=R_{N-1}[x_N; \sig_N, \de_N]$.
+\begin{proof}[Proof of the implication \eqref{implication1}] We apply \thref{RtoBa} to the skew polynomial algebra $R=R_{N-1}[x_N; \sig_N, \de_N]$.
 All we need to show is that in this setting, the situation (iii) in \thref{RtoBa} can never occur.
-Suppose that situation (iii) does obtain.
+Suppose that situation (iii) does occur.
 Then by \prref{comm}, $\de_N(u)= 0$ for all homogeneous prime elements $u$ of $R_{N-1}$ but $\de_N \neq 0$.
-However, this contradicts \thref{CGLind}(b) $(N-1)$.
+However, this contradicts \thref{CGLind}(b) $(N-1)$. \end{proof}

-Our proof of \eqref{last} involves some analysis of skew derivations on the quantum torus $\TT_\qb$.
+Our proof of \eqref{last} involves some analysis of skew derivations on the quantum torus $\calT_\qb$.
 Given $f = (m_1,\dots,m_N) \in \Zset^N$, define the Laurent monomial

-The algebra $\TT_\qb$ is $\Zset^N$-graded by
+The algebra $\calT_\qb$ is $\Zset^N$-graded by

-We will say that a $\KK$-linear map $\eta : \TT_\qb \to \TT_\qb $ is \emph{$\Zset^N$-homogeneous of degree $g \in \Zset^N$} if $\eta(y^f) \in \KK y^{f+g}$ for all $f \in \Zset^N$.
+We will say that a $\KK$-linear map $\eta : \calT_\qb \to \calT_\qb $ is \emph{$\Zset^N$-homogeneous of degree $g \in \Zset^N$} if $\eta(y^f) \in \KK y^{f+g}$ for all $f \in \Zset^N$.
 (The term homogeneous is already used in the context of the $X(\HH)$-grading of $R$; we use the term $\Zset^N$-homogeneous to distinguish the two gradings.)
-Given a general $\KK$-linear map $\eta : \TT_\qb \to \TT_\qb$, for $g \in \Zset^N$ there are uniquely defined $\Zset^N$-homogeneous $\KK$-linear maps $\eta^g$ of degree $g$ such that
+Given a general $\KK$-linear map $\eta : \calT_\qb \to \calT_\qb$, for $g \in \Zset^N$ there are uniquely defined $\Zset^N$-homogeneous $\KK$-linear maps $\eta^g$ of degree $g$ such that

-If $\sig$ is an automorphism of $\TT_\qb$ which preserves the $\Zset^N$-grading and $\de$ is a $\sig$-derivation, then the component $\de^g$ is a $\sig$-derivation for each $g \in \Zset^N$.
-Since $\TT_\qb$ is finitely generated, $\de^g \neq 0$ for at most finitely many $g \in \Zset^N$.
+If $\sig$ is an automorphism of $\calT_\qb$ which preserves the $\Zset^N$-grading and $\de$ is a $\sig$-derivation, then the component $\de^g$ is a $\sig$-derivation for each $g \in \Zset^N$.
+Since $\calT_\qb$ is finitely generated, $\de^g \neq 0$ for at most finitely many $g \in \Zset^N$.

 Let $\prec$ be the reverse lexicographic order on $\Zset^N$ (defined as it was above on $\Znn^N$).
-Any nonzero element $u\in \TT_\qb$ can be uniquely written in the form
+Any nonzero element $u\in \calT_\qb$ can be uniquely written in the form

 We will say that $\zeta_r y^{f_r}$ is the \emph{leading term} of $u$ and denote it $\ltq(u)$, to distinguish it from our previous usage of leading terms.
 For future reference, observe that

 If $\sig$ and $\de$ are as above, with $\de \ne 0$, we have